 Who needs to follow this policy?

-ALL TUFTS STUDENTS (undergraduate or graduate) who are traveling internationally for any Tufts sponsored, Tufts- administered, or Tufts- related activity/program.
-Students must adhere to this policy regardless of the nature and type of their travel - whether it is as individuals or in groups, with or without University funding.
+ALL TUFTS STUDENTS (undergraduate or graduate) who are traveling internationally for any Tufts-sponsored, Tufts- administered, or Tufts- related activity/program.
+Students must adhere to this policy regardless of whether the trip has any funding or credit attached to it.

 Examples of student travel include but are not limited to:

 - participating in recognized student organization trips abroad

 - enrolling as an individual at a foreign institution

 *Please note that if you are traveling with a program (such as the Global Health Program at the Medical School or Tufts Programs Abroad), you should follow your program's internal guidelines.

 Student requests for travel review should be received at least FOUR weeks prior to departure according to published deadlines.
 These should be submitted early and students should not purchase ANY flights until after receiving written approval for their travel.